I. Notarials and Legalization

 - original ID/s of the affiant/s/ signatory/ies and photocopy/ies of the ID/s per set of documents.
 The names on the ID and the affiant/s/ signatory/ies to the document/s to be notarized should exactly match, for example, if your valid ID spells out your middle name, you must also spell out your middle name on the document to be notarized.
 If the name on your valid ID consists of First and Last names only, please write/type down your First and Last names only on the document/s to be notarized.

 - For regular processing: payment of CAD 38.75 in debit card or credit card for each original set of documents to be notarized.
-Document/s can be claimed at the Consulate after five (5) business days, or, if the client wishes that the document/s be mailed back to them instead, please provide a self-addressed, stamped unused envelope that PCG Calgary will use to mail the notarized document/s back.
+Document/s can be claimed at the Consulate after five (5) business days.
+A signed authorization letter, original receipt and valid ID of representative are required if the claimant is not the owner of the document.
+If the client wishes that the document/s be mailed back to them instead, please provide a self-addressed, stamped unused envelope that PCG Calgary will use to mail the notarized document/s back.
 The client may also bring a self-addressed, prepaid, unused Xpresspost Fedex, UPS or Purolator envelope with tracking features.

 Processing of the document/s takes five (5) business days before these are returned (and if by mail) to the affiant/s/signatory/ies, provided the requirements and procedures listed above have been complied with.
 The processing period excludes mail delivery time.